Step by Step with Project Muse

 journal articles in the humanities, arts,

 and social sciences.
 Subjects covered include: literary criticism,

-religion, philosophy, mythology, sociology, psychology, international relations, and much more.
+religion, philosophy, mythology, sociology, psychology, fine arts, and much more.

 The most interesting part of any search happens before your fingers ever

 touch the keyboard.
 Think about your topic.
 Most college